 Lewis McGehee began playing guitar in his birth town of Richmond VA at the very early age of 7.
 By age 11, he was already performing with many local bands as both a rhythm and lead guitarist.
-At age 15 he moved to Fredericksburg VA where he continued to play music as a hobby throughout his hight school years.
+At age 15 he moved to Fredericksburg VA where he continued to play music as a hobby throughout his high school years.
 He excelled at running and received a track scholarship to attend the College of William and Mary where he graduated with a B.A. degree in Philosophy.
 It was during his college years that he switched from electric to acoustic guitar and began his journey as a singer/songwriter.
 Upon graduation, Lewis moved to Miami and held down a house gig in a North Miami Beach night club.
 During this Miami stent, he joined forces with a New Jersey native, Joey George.
-The two took off for New York and while performing in New York’s Greenwich Village, Lewis and Joey were “discovered” by Terry Ashman and Tommy West (Jim Croce’s producers) and subsequently signed a record deal with Lifesong Records.
+The two took off for New York and while performing in New York’s Greenwich Village, Lewis and Joey were “discovered” by Terry Cashman and Tommy West (Jim Croce’s producers) and subsequently signed a record deal with Lifesong Records.

 Portfolio Magazine’s Musician Poll has voted McGehee as the top acoustic act for three consecutive years and was recently voted “Best Musician”.

 9 Volt Magazine’s local music awards named McGehee “top performer of the year” for 2000 and 2001.